Health Volunteers Overseas: COVID-19 pandemic

-The pandemic brought sweeping changes to HVO’s programming, but the mission remained unchanged.
+The pandemic brought sweeping changes to HVO's programming, but the mission remained unchanged.
 Despite shutdowns, and, indeed, because of them, the need to support health care workers in resource-scarce countries only intensified.
 When countries closed their borders and it became unsafe for volunteers to travel, HVO transitioned temporarily to an entirely online model of virtual trainings, developing the Remote Education Interface (REI), a unique digital platform providing a space for volunteers and learners to connect, share, present, and discuss relevant needs and topics.
 In addition to transitioning existing partnerships from in-person to online, HVO continued to open more and more online projects, finding that virtual trainings allowed volunteers to reach audiences that they previously been unable to connect with.

 Once travel restrictions lifted and volunteers were once again able to make trips to partner institutions, it became clear that while the return to in-person trips was enthusiastically welcomed, virtual education was here to stay.
 The hybrid model of programming is an ideal way of delivering the maximum number of educational opportunities to the maximum number of learners.
 Most HVO projects have moved forward with a mix of virtual and in-person training while several have begun and remained as entirely virtual.

 Organizational structure

-HVO is governed by a volunteer Board of Directors representing a diverse background of experience and professions.
+HVO is governed by a volunteer board of directors representing a diverse background of experience and professions.
 There are more than 195 health care professionals serving in a variety of leadership positions with HVO, providing the framework for managing HVO's extensive portfolio of projects.
 A staff of eleven is under the management of the Executive Director.

 Recognition

 HVO is a Platinum Participant in the GuideStar Exchange, highlighting their commitment to transparency, and the organization meets the 20 charity standards of the Better Business Bureau Wise Giving Alliance.
-HVO has been selected three times for the Catalogue for Philanthropy: Greater Washington (Classes of 2004-2005; 2010-2011; 2017–18).
+HVO has been selected three times for the Catalogue for Philanthropy: Greater Washington (Classes of 2004–2005; 2010–2011; 2017–2018).

-Sponsors

-A unique aspect of HVO's organizational model is the involvement and support provided by leading professional health care associations.
-These associations, with the year in which they first became a sponsor, are as follows: